aquiladive/aquiladive/README.md

 - 👋 Hello, I’m Sandra Santhosh aka @aquiladive!
-I’m a 3rd year CSE student from Bangalore Institute of Technology, India.
+I did my Bachelor's in Computer Science from Bangalore Institute of Technology, India, and am currently working as a software engineer.
-- 🌱 I know Python, C++, C, Java, HTML and CSS, the first two being my preferred programming languages.
+- 🌱 I know Python, Java, C++ and C, the first two being my preferred programming languages.
+I've also done web development with HTML, CSS and Angular.
-- 👀 I’m currently interested in web development and GUI.
+- 👀 I’m currently interested in web development.
 - 📫 You can reach me through Discord (aquiladive#8926).

 <!---